josephlarrivy/quiz-application/README.md

 ```
 /categories/
 ```
-GET - get information on a caregoty by its id
+GET - get information on a caregory by its id
 ```
 /categories/:id
 ```